MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 AAAA response addresses could negatively impact load balancing or other geo-aware features and thereby degrade client performance.

+Each decoded value in the value list SHALL be an IP address of the appropriate family in standard textual format {{!RFC5952}}.
+To enable simpler parsing, this SvcParam MUST NOT contain escape sequences.

 The wire format for each parameter is a sequence of IP addresses in network byte order.
 Like an A or AAAA RRSet, the list of addresses represents an unordered collection, and clients SHOULD pick addresses to use in a random order.